ncrowther/bamoe2wxo/OpenApiGenerator/README.md

 ## Description

-This utility generates a WatsonxOrchestrate OpenAPI spec for BAMOE
+This utility generates a WatsonxOrchestrate OpenAPI spec for BAMOE V9.1 or later

 ## Prerequisites

 - Java 1.8 or later
+- BAMOE V9.1 or later

 ## Usage